jhan125/aws-cloud-practitioner-essentials/module11/final-assessment.md

 ## 7. Which service is used to transfer up to 100 PB of data to AWS?

-Amazon CloudFront
+Amazon CloudFront -> content delivery service

-AWS Snowmobile
+`AWS Snowmobile`

-AWS DeepRacer
+AWS DeepRacer -> test reinforcement learning models

-Amazon Neptune
+Amazon Neptune -> graph database service

 > Answer: `B`

 ## 8. Which service is used to quickly deploy and scale applications on AWS?

-AWS Elastic Beanstalk
+`AWS Elastic Beanstalk`

-AWS Snowball
+AWS Snowball -> transfer data into / out of AWS

-AWS Outposts
+AWS Outposts -> run infrastructure in a hybrid cloud approach

-Amazon CloudFront
+Amazon CloudFront -> content delivery service

 > Answer: `A`

-## 9. Which statement best describes an Availability Zone?
+## 9. Which statement best describes an `Availability Zone`?

-A fully isolated portion of the AWS global infrastructure
+`A fully isolated portion of the AWS global infrastructure`

-A separate geographical location with multiple locations that are isolated from each other
+A separate geographical location with multiple locations that are isolated from each other -> `Region`

-A site that Amazon CloudFront uses to cache copies of content for faster delivery to users at any location
+A site that Amazon CloudFront uses to cache copies of content for faster delivery to users at any location -> `Edge location`

-The server from which Amazon CloudFront gets your files
+The server from which Amazon CloudFront gets your files -> `origin`

 > Answer: `A`